voidspawner/void.ideology/README.md

 ### Step 2

-In the second step, a dedicated person is assigned to each direction, combining the functions of **Product Manager** and **Team Leader**.
+A dedicated person is assigned to each direction, combining the functions of **Product Manager** and **Team Leader**.
 This person sets and accepts tasks for employees and AI.

 ### Step 3